Walletika/walletika-web-fetch/docs/privacy-policy/en.md

 You can stop all collection of information by the Application easily by uninstalling the Application.
 You may use the standard uninstall processes as may be available as part of your mobile device or via the mobile application marketplace or network.

-### Data Retention Policy, Managing Your Information
+### Data Retention Policy, Managing Your Information.
 We will retain User Provided data locally on user device for as long as you use the Application and for a reasonable time thereafter.